opentripplanner/OpenTripPlanner/docs/BuildConfiguration.md

 should be recalculated.
 Over time, various edits to OpenStreetMap will cause this cached data to become stale and not include new OSM ways.
 Therefore, periodic update of this cached data is recommended.

-<h3 id="alwaysGenerateTransfersFeeds">alwaysGenerateTransfersFeeds</h3>

-**Since version:** `2.3` ∙ **Type:** `string[]` ∙ **Cardinality:** `Optional`
-**Path:** /

-Always generate transfers to stops in this feed even when they don't have a trip pattern using them.

-By default OTP doesn't generate a transfer to a stop that doesn't have a trip pattern using it.
-However, there are feeds that have stops that exist just so that realtime updaters can create trips to them on the fly.
-In such a case you _do_ want to generate the transfers anyway.

 <h3 id="boardingLocationTags">boardingLocationTags</h3>